alexyingchen/accessguide/designers.md

 **Disabilities**: intellectual, learning, visual **WCAG number + conformance**: 1.4.12 AA

+**illustration idea**: side by side comparison of good vs. bad example of text spacing

 -

 ### D4.
 Provide consistent UI components
-> It takes me a while to learn how to use new apps, so seeing the same kind of button really helps.
+> These buttons do the same thing, but they look completely different.

-For UI components that have the same functionality, such as a share button, make sure they are visually consistent and share the same text alternative.
+For UI components that have the same functionality, make sure they are visually consistent and are labeled the same way in code.

 **Disabilities**: intellectual, visual
 **WCAG number + conformance**: 3.2.4 AA

+**illustration idea**: same button with different background and contexts (button needs to be clear, background can be abstract)

 -

 ### D5.
 Provide instructions that don’t rely on just one characteristic
-> If an app is telling me to click on the round button to continue, I can’t find it because my vision is bad.
+> These instructions are telling me to press the blue button to save.
+Which one's blue?

-Make sure that people can access instructions that don’t rely on visual or auditory cues.
-Provide additional information other than shape or location to help them understand.
+If you are providing instructions for how to use something, use more than one characteristic to describe components (such as color, location, text, size, etc.) for people who are blind or visually impaired.

 **Disabilities**: visual
 **WCAG number + conformance**: 1.3.3 A

+(Alex will write this example)

 ***

 ## Interaction behavior

 ### D6.
-Use the appropriate target size
+Provide buttons with a large target size
-> I have a tremor in my hand that makes it hard to use my phone when the buttons are too small.
+> This button is way too tiny for me.

-Make sure the target size is at least 44x44 CSS pixels.
+Make sure the [target size](glossary link) for buttons is at least 44x44 CSS pixels so that people with visual or physically disabilities can easily access it.

 The exceptions are:
 * If there’s an equivalent control that meets the size
-* The target is in a block of text
+* If the target is in a block of text
-* The user determined the size
+* If the user customized the size
-* A specific presentation that’s smaller is essential
+* If a smaller presentation is essential

 **Disabilities**: physical, visual
 **WCAG number + conformance**: 2.5.5 AAA

+**illustration idea**: person holding phone with giant button on it, dimension showing that it's 44 px

 -

 ### D7.
 Provide single-pointer alternatives to path-based gestures
-> I can’t move my fingers, so that makes it hard for me to do things like pinch to zoom into a map.
+> My prosthetic hand doesn't move like that, how am I supposed to zoom in on this map?

-Wherever there is a path-based gesture (like pinch to zoom, drag and drop) provide another way to complete the operation that only requires a single pointer (like tap, double tap, and long press).
+If users need to make a [path-based gesture](glossary link) (like pinch to zoom, drag and drop), provide another way to complete the operation that only requires a [single-pointer gesture](glossary link) (like tap, double tap, and long press).

 **Disabilities**: physical, visual
 **WCAG number + conformance**: 2.5.1 A

+**illustration idea**: hand making path-based gestures (pinch to zoom, drag and drop) vs hand making single tap

 -

 ### D8.
-Prevent accidents with single pointer gestures
-> I’ve got limited mobility and often touch the wrong thing on my phone, so I need a way to avoid accidents.

-Use at least one of these methods to prevent accidents:
-* Undo
-* The down-event doesn’t trigger anything
-* The function completes on the up-event
-* The up-event reverses the down-event

-**Disabilities**: intellectual, physical, visual **WCAG number + conformance**: 2.5.2 A

--

-### D9.
-Provide UI alternatives to motion functions
+Provide alternatives to motion functions
-> My friend shakes her phone to undo typing but I have a tremor in my hands, so I’d rather just press the undo button.
+> Don't make me shake my phone to undo, I'm literally shaking all the time.

-If a function is triggered by a device motion (like shaking or squeezing) or user motion (like waving to the camera), provide a more conventional alternative in the UI.
-Also, provide a way to turn off device or user motion activation so that they don’t accidentally trigger it.
+If a function is triggered by a [motion function](glossary link) (like shaking the device or waving at the camera), provide a more conventional alternative (like a button).
+Also, provide a way to turn off motion activation so that users don’t accidentally trigger it.

 **Disabilities**: physical
 **WCAG number + conformance**: 2.5.4 A

+**illustration idea**: hand shaking phone and accidentally undoing everything (this hand feels stressed out) vs. hand calmly pressing undo button

 -

-### D10.
-Only change the context by user request
+### D9.
+Change the context by user request only
-> I have low vision, and when a window randomly pops up without me doing anything I get very confused and not sure what I’m looking at.
+> Another newsletter pop-up!
+I hate it when that happens.

 Give users full control of the context and don’t change unless they request it.
-This includes automatically launching new windows, refreshing a content feed, and submitting forms.
+Changing the context includes automatically launching new windows, refreshing a content feed, and submitting forms.

 **Disabilities**: intellectual, visual
 **WCAG number + conformance**: 3.2.5 AAA

+**illustration idea**: newsletter pop-up on computer with person next to it looking distressed

 ***

 ## Navigation

-### D11.
-Create consistent navigation
+### D10.
+Use consistent navigation
-> I get really overwhelmed with new apps so it helps when I see the same menu in the same place.
+> Is this a different site?
+Oh, it's the same site but with a different menu.
+Weird.

-Make sure that the navigation is in the same location on all pages, and all the items in the navigation are always in the same order.
+Make sure that the navigation is presented the same way in the same location on all pages, and that all the items are presented in the same order.

 **Disabilities**: intellectual, visual
 **WCAG number + conformance**: 3.2.3 AA

+**illustration idea**: same navigation with different pages, contexts, etc. (similar to consistent UI components)

 -

-### D12.
+### D11.
 Make sure that the user knows where they are
 > I get confused easily when I click on a bunch of links, I end up having no idea where I am.

 Provide information about the user’s location within a set of pages, like a breadcrumbs trail or a site map.